wkuehler/SalesforceMil---Copy-Assignments-from-Source-to-Destination/README.md

 ![image](https://user-images.githubusercontent.com/1509672/104764220-1446ce80-5735-11eb-8c45-55b6d16f4eca.png)

 From the destination opportunity, you can see that there are no current assignments.
-If the same group of resources are going to be working on he destination opportunity, we can use this flow to copy them.
+If the same group of resources are going to be working on the destination opportunity, we can use this flow to copy them.
 From the destination opportunity:

 ![image](https://user-images.githubusercontent.com/1509672/104764382-54a64c80-5735-11eb-9857-1dac0eaa77ad.png)